100 Journal prompts for women to Awaken Your Creativity

 • What is something I can do today to make my future self proud?

-• What are my favorite hobbies, and how can I make more time for them?
+• What are my favourite hobbies, and how can I make more time for them?

 • What is one way I can bring more joy into my life today?